XTract-build/Xtract/docs/IMPLEMENTATION_SUMMARY.md

 XTract v0.25 is a **fully functional production-ready transpiler** that converts Solidity smart contracts to MultiversX-compatible Rust code with complete function body generation.
 This implementation represents a complete, working tool - not a prototype or proof-of-concept.

-**Key Achievement:** Milestone 1 deliverables all met and exceeded with 100% test success rate.
+**Key Achievement:** All core deliverables met and exceeded with 100% test success rate.

 ---